Celtic and Scottish Studies

 Welcome from Professor Jeremy Robbins, Head of School

-Thank you for your interest in the subject area of Celtic and Scottish Ethnology.
-Whichever programme you hold an offer for, congratulations on receiving it!
+Thank you for applying for a programme in the subject areas of Celtic, Scottish Ethnology and Scottish Studies.
+Congratulations on receiving your offer!
 I’m delighted that you are interested in studying with us, and we very much hope that you will join our community.

 If you’re thinking about taking a language pathway through our Celtic programme and have little experience in Scottish Gaelic, don’t worry - we specialise in teaching students from scratch so, whatever your existing level, you will be in good hands.
-As you progress, you’ll be able to build your programme around your own interests in particular periods or aspects of Celtic studies.
 If you’re doing a programme in Scottish Ethnology, or Scottish Studies, it’s also possible to learn Gaelic as part of your studies.
 It’s totally up to you.

 Good luck, and we hope to see you in September.